fagossa/play-prometheus/Readme.md

 ![Containers](https://github.com/fagossa/play-prometheus/blob/master/images/containers.png)

+Which means that we have now 4 running containers:
+- Grafana
+- CAdvisor
+- Our play application
+- Prometheus

 ## The play application

 The play application is available at `http://localhost:9000/`.

-The general idea is that the application has a _count metric_
+The general idea is that the application has a _count metric_ for a particular url

 ```
 val requests = Counter.build()